QuantEcon/continuous_time_mcs/ctmc_lectures/poisson.md

 ----------

-In the we used the fact that
+In the lecture we used the fact that

 $$
     \text{Binomial}(n, \theta)